crispymtn/remember_params/README.md

 # RememberParams
-Rails gem that makes actions remembers GET params like keywords and page.
+Rails gem that makes actions remember GET params like keywords and page.

 ## Scenario

 Say you have that index action where you can search, filter and paginate through records.
-Once you click on one of the records you lose track of the exact location (that is search keywords, filter settings and page).
+Once you click on one of the records you lose track of the exact location (e.g. search keywords, filter settings or page).

-RememberParams will bring users back to that location when they return to the index page by remembering the search keywords, filter settings and page.
+RememberParams will bring users back to that exact location when they return to the index page by remembering the search keywords, filter settings and page.

 ## Usage